 The attenuation is plotted on the right side of Figure 4.5.
 The trend is fairly consistent with what was seen for the wave amplitude.
-The attenuation is roughly constant at $21 m^{-1}$ for the larger
+The attenuation is roughly constant at 21 $m^{-1}$ for the larger widths.
+For widths less than 20 ms, there is some dependence on the value of the input pulse width.

-Figure 4.6: The left figure shows the wave width of the detected wave in PVC particles at transducers 50 mm (\circ) and 100 mm (\Box) from the piston as a function of the pulse width.
+Figure 4.6: The left figure shows the wave width of the detected wave in PVC particles at transducers 50 mm ( $\circ$ ) and 100 mm ( $\Box$ ) from the piston as a function of the pulse width.
 The right figure shows the ratio of these widths (far/near).